Finmacjones/HeltecV4.2MultiBoot/README.md

 This flashes the bootloader, partition table, selector app, and all firmware binaries in one go.

-If needed you can select the port with "--port /dev/ttyXXXX"

 ### Update a single slot

 ```bash